Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Introduction.

 1) In Section 1 we identify very general families of manifolds that are indeed diffeomorphic to connected sums of sphere products.
 The main result there is Theorem 1.3 (of which the following is a simplified version), where $Z$ denotes an intersection of quadrics and $Z^J$ is an infinite family obtained from $Z$ by increasing the dimension of its coordinate spaces:

 \textbf{Theorem.} \textit{Assume $Z$ is of dimension $2c$ and $(c-1)$-connected where $c\ge 2$.
-Then any $Z^J$ of dimension at least 5 is a connected sum of sphere products.}
+Then any $Z^J$ of dimension at least 5 is diffeomorphic to a connected sum of sphere products.}

-Particular members of such families are those moment-angle manifolds for which the result was conjectured in [B-M].
+Particular members of such families are those moment-angle manifolds for which the result answers the Bosio-Meersseman conjecture in [B-M].
+The dimension hypothesis only excludes the simply connected 4-dimensional ones, for which the result should also be true but our methods only show that they are \textit{homeomorphic} to a connected sum of copies of $S^2\times S^2$.
 A weaker result in the odd dimensional case is given in Theorem 1.4, while Theorems 1.1 and 1.2 are relative results used in the proofs of the main theorems, but which have other applications.
-As a byproduct of the proofs, a simpler and neater proof of the results in [LdM1] is also obtained.
+As a byproduct of the proofs, a simpler and neater proof of the result in [LdM1] is also obtained.

 2) In section 2 we give an explicit topological description of some of the transitions, mainly that of cutting off a vertex or an edge of the associated polytope (operations $Z_\textsf{v}$ and $Z_\textsf{e}$).
 We show that, under simple assumptions, these operations preserve connected sum of sphere products and adequately modified (operations $Z_\textsf{v}\, '$ and $Z_\textsf{e}\, '$) they can be combined with the theorems in section 1 to give new infinite families that are diffeomorphic to connected sums of sphere products, the final result along this line being: